Entropy Aware Reward Guidance for Diffusion Language Model Alignment: Reward Guidance for Discrete Diffusion LLMs

-\textbf{Preliminaries.} Masked diffusion language models \citep{mdlm, sedd, llada, dream} are generative models that operate over $L$-length strings of tokens, where each token is from a vocabulary $\gV$ consisting of $K$ ``actual" tokens and one ``mask" token $m$.
-Standard generation (i.e. the ``reverse process") in masked diffusion starts from time $T$ and an initial string of all masks $z_T = m^L$.
+\textbf{Preliminaries.} Discrete diffusion language models \citep{mdlm, sedd, llada, dream} are generative models that operate over $L$-length sequences of tokens drawn from a finite vocabulary $\gV$.
+A commonly used instantiation is the masked diffusion setting, where each token is from a vocabulary consisting of $K$ ``actual'' tokens and one ``mask'' token $m$.
+Standard generation (i.e. the ``reverse process'') in masked diffusion starts from time $T$ and an initial string of all masks $z_T = m^L$.
 Time goes from $t=T$ to $t=0$, and each $z_{t-1}$ is made from the preceding $z_t$ by first choosing $k$ currently masked tokens in $z_t$ and unmasking them using the probability distribution from one inference pass of the diffusion model.
 It ends with a string $z_0$ that contains no mask tokens.
-We now develop notations to make this more specific.
+We now develop notations to make this specific.

 Let $\gM_t$ be the set of masked positions in $z_t$.
-In this work we focus on the ``unmask and commit" mode of generation \citep{mdlm}, which means that that once a token is unmasked it remains fixed for all subsequent steps.
+In this work we focus on the ``unmask and commit'' mode of generation \citep{mdlm}, which means that that once a token is unmasked it remains fixed for all subsequent steps.
 That means that $z_{t-1}^l=z_t^l \quad \text{for all $l\notin \gM_t$}$.